 This indicator can be used as a cross-sectional indicator at Q4.
-It can be used to better understand our investments in Strategic information; and to support the understanding of data quality for other indicators.
+It can be used to better understand PEPFAR’s investments in Strategic information and to support a broader understanding of data quality challenges for other indicators.
 Timely access to up-to-date patient information plays a vital role in the provision of effective clinical care by health professionals.
-Diagnosis and treatment can be improved if health professionals have easy access to accurate and comprehensive medical records of patients
+Diagnosis and treatment can be improved if health professionals have easy access to accurate and comprehensive medical records of patients.

 How to review for data quality:

 If a site does not report for a specific service delivery area (e.g., the site is not a PEPFAR-supported ART site reporting TX_CURR), then it should not be included as having an EMR in that service delivery area (e.g., EMR for C&T services – N/A should be selected in this case).

 1. • HIV Testing Services: (yes, no, N/A)

 Answer recorded separately for each service delivery point (or area).